-Students pursuing the Cognitive Science B.A. degree choose one of the following concentrations in the major and take three courses, one at the 200 level and two advanced courses:
+Students pursuing the Cognitive Science B.A. degree choose one of the following focal areas (concentrations) in the major and take three courses, one at the 200 level and two advanced courses in:

-- Individualized students design their own concentration and submit a proposal to the Cognitive Science Program Advisor for approval
+- Individual students can design a specialized concentration and submit a proposal to the Cognitive Science Program Advisor for approval

 Upper level coursework

-Once you decide on a concentration for the major, you take several more advanced courses at the 300 or 400 level in a discipline of your choice.
-For example, when you choose to specialize in Cognition, you might choose two or more of the many relevant courses listed in the College of Arts and Sciences Bulletin.
-Among them are:
+Once you decide on a focal area (concentration) for the major, you take several more advanced courses at the 300- or 400-level in a discipline of your choice.
+For example, when you choose to specialize in Cognition, you may find relevant courses listed in the College of Arts and Sciences Bulletin.